Microsoft extends AI capabilities for healthcare data solutions

 • Conversational data integration: The ability to send conversational data, such as patient conversations, from DAX Copilot to the Fabric platform.

-• Social determinants of health (SDOH) public dataset transformation: Allows for organizations to ingest, harmonize, and consume SDOH national and international public datasets to spot risks and health-related social needs to help build fair healthcare for patients and communities.
+• Social determinants of health (SDOH) public dataset transformation: Allows for organizations to ingest, harmonize and consume SDOH national and international public datasets in order to spot risks and health-related social needs to help build fair healthcare for patients and communities.

 • Centers for Medicare and Medicaid Services (CMS) claim and claim line feed (CCLF) data ingestion: Simplifies the ingestion of claims data and harmonizes with clinical, imaging and SDOH data to unlock actionable insights on patients and populations.